GertThiel/dump/TreasureTroves.md

     Snowball script (a  .sbl file) into either a thread-safe ANSI C program or a Java program.

+# Linked Data + Semantic Web

+  * [Linked Data](http://linkeddata.org/) is about using the Web to connect related data that wasn't previously linked, or using the Web to lower the barriers to linking data currently linked using other methods

 # Markups

   * [Radius](http://radius.rubyforge.org/) is a powerful tag-based template